-Heart rate or pulse is the number of times the heart beats per minute.
+Heart rate in children or pulse is the number of times the heart beats per minute.
 By taking the pulse, doctors can tell important things about your child’s health.

 What Is The Normal Heart Rate In Children?